We promote strategies to stop the cycle of violence and build healthy communities.

 To realize our vision and achieve our goals, we:

-We develop the leadership of students and young people to build local power to transform our communities from violence and criminalization.
-Million Hoodies organizes young people of color aged 18-35.
+Develop the leadership of students and young people to build local power to transform our communities from violence and criminalization.
+We organize young people of color from a range of experiences and identities.

 Run campaigns to push back against anti-black racism and the criminalization of our communities.

 Educate our members and the public on the critical issues facing our communities.